zbenmo/passing_the_torch/docs/pytorch_vs_numpy.md

 It is still a good practice to use more structured data types in your program and databases.
 At one stage to communicate the data to machine learning; linear models, neural networks, etc., we shall need probably to work with this kind of representation, meaning vectors, matrices, and higher dimensions tensors, with all entries of the same (numeric) type.

 If you are familiar with *DataFrames* from *Pandas*, *Polars*, or *Spark*, or if you have already used tabular data with ML libraries such as *Scikit-Learn*, this seems to be a step backwards.
 Yet think of streams of images from cameras (a video or so), embedding for variable-length texts, sound, the feed from sensors, etc. For more flexibility with the inputs and the outputs, getting used to tensor representation will help us with addressing those challenges.
-We'll need to find the right combination of "human facing" representation and "neural network facing" representation, and where to do the back and forward translation.
+We'll need to find the right combination of "human facing" abstractions and "neural network facing" representation, and where to do the back and forward translations.

 So a vector is tensor with one dimention.
 To continue with above example, we can have the details for more than one person, in a matrix.
 Each row will represent another person (another data point.).